-Large-scale, multi-investigator projects have been the keystone of many scientific and technological advances in the twentieth century.
+Large scale, multi-investigator projects have been the keystone of many scientific and technological advances in the twentieth century.
 Physicists have learned much about the structure of an atom's nucleus with particle accelerators.
 Astrophysicists now peer deep into space with the Hubble Space Telescope and an array of radio telescopes.
 Molecular biologists are decoding the structure of our DNA with the Human Genome project.

-Ecosystem scientists need a tool that assesses the flows of carbon, water, and energy to and from the terrestrial biosphere across the spectrum of time- and space scales over which the biosphere operates (see Running et al. 1999; Canadell et al. 2000).
-Similarly, atmospheric scientists need a tool to quantify surface energy fluxes at the land-atmosphere interface, as these energy fluxes influence weather and climate (Betts et al. 1996; Pielke et al. 1998).
+Ecosystem scientists need a tool that assesses the flows of carbon, water and energy to and from the terrestrial biosphere across the spectrum of time and space scales over which the biosphere operates (see Running et al., 1999; Canadell et al., 2000).
+Similarly, atmospheric scientists need a tool to quantify surface energy fluxes at the landatmosphere interface, as these energy fluxes influence weather and climate (Betts et al., 1996; Pielke et al. 1998).
 In this paper, we report on such a tool.
-It consists of a global array of micrometeorological towers that are measuring flux densities of carbon dioxide, water vapor, and energy between vegetation and the atmosphere on a quasicontinuous and long-term (multiyear) basis.
-The objectives of this paper are to introduce the FLUXNET project and describe its rationale, goals, measurement methods, and geographic distribution.
+It consists of a global array of micrometeorological towers that are measuring flux densities of carbon dioxide, water vapor and energy between vegetation and the atmosphere on a quasi-continuous and long-term (multi-year) basis.
+The objectives of this paper are to introduce the FLUXNET project, describe its rationale, goals, measurement methods and geographic distribution.
 We also present a sampling of new results that are being generated through the project.
-The intent is to show how information from this network can aid ecologists, meteorologists, hydrologists, and biogeochemists to understand temporal and spatial variations that are associated with fluxes of carbon and water between the biosphere and atmosphere.
+The intent is to show how information from this network can aid ecologists, meteorologists, hydrologists and biogeochemists to understand temporal and spatial variations that are associated with fluxes of carbon and water between the biosphere and atmosphere.

-2. What is the problem?
+What is the problem?

-Over the past century, the states of the earth's atmosphere and biosphere have experienced much change.
-Since the dawn of the industrial revolution, the mean global CO_2 concentration has risen from about 280 ppm to over 368 ppm (Keeling and Whorf 1994; Conway et al. 1994).
-The secular rise in atmospheric carbon dioxide concentrations is occurring due to imbalances between the rates that anthropogenic and natural sources emit CO_2 and the rate that biospheric and oceanic sinks remove CO_2 from the atmosphere.
-Superimposed on the secular trend of CO_2 is a record of large interannual variability in the annual rate of growth of atmospheric CO2.
-Typical values of interannual variability are on the order of 0.5-3.0 ppm yr-1.
-On a mass basis, these values correspond with a range between 1 and 5 gigatons C yr-1.
-Potential sources of year-to-year changes in atmospheric CO2 remain a topic of debate.
-Studies of atmospheric 13C and O2 distributions imply that the terrestrial biosphere plays an important role in this interannual variability (Ciais et al. 1995; Keeling et al. 1996).
-Sources of this variability have been attributed to El Niño/La Niña events, which cause regions of droughts or superabundant rainfall (Conway et al. 1994; Keeling et al. 1995), and alterations in the timing and length of the growing season (Myneni et al. 1997a,b; Randerson et al. 1997).
+Over the past century, the states of the Earth's atmosphere and biosphere have experienced much change.
+Since the dawn of the industrial revolution, the mean global CO2 concentration has risen from about 280 ppm to over 368 ppm (Keeling and Whorf, 1996, Conway et al., 1994).
+The secular rise in atmospheric carbon dioxide concentrations is occurring due to imbalances between the rates that anthropogenic and natural sources emit CO_2 and the rate that biospheric and oceanic sinks remove CO_2 out of the atmosphere.
+Superimposed on the secular trend of CO2 is a record of large interannual variability in the annual rate of growth of atmospheric CO2.
+Typical values of inter-annual variability are on the order of 0.5 to 3 ppm yr-1.
+On a mass basis, these values correspond with a range between 1 and 5 Gt C yr-1.
+Potential sources of year-toyear changes in atmospheric CO_2 remain a topic of debate.
+Studies of atmospheric ^{13}C and O2 distributions imply that the terrestrial biosphere plays an important role in this inter-annual variability (Cias et al., 1995; Keeling et al., 1996).
+Sources of this variability have been attributed to El Nino/La Nina events, which cause regions of droughts or superabundant rainfall (Conway et al., 1994; Keeling et al., 1995), and alterations in the timing and length of the growing season (Myneni et al, 1997; Randerson et al., 1997).

-Rising levels of CO_2 , and other greenhouse gases, are of concern to scientists and policy makers because they trap infrared radiation that is emitted by the earth's surface.
-Potential consequences of elevated CO_2 concentrations include a warming of the earth's surface (Hansen et al. 1998), melting of polar icecaps and a rising sea level, and an alteration of plant and ecosystem physiological functioning and plant composition (Amthor 1995; Norby et al. 1999).
+Rising levels of CO_2 , and other greenhouse gases, are of concern to scientists and policy makers because they trap infrared radiation that is emitted by the Earth's surface.
+Potential consequences of elevated CO_2 concentrations include a warming of the Earth's surface (Hansen et al., 1998), melting of polar icecaps and a rising sea level, an alteration of plant and ecosystem physiological functioning and plant composition (Amthor, 1995; Norby et al., 1999).